idaholab/moose/modules/porous_flow/doc/content/source/materials/PorousFlow1PhaseHysP.md

 # PorousFlow1PhaseHysP

-This Material computes saturation given porepressure in single-phase, partially-saturated, hysteretic situations, assuming a van-Genuchten relationship.
-Detailed documentation about hysteresis and the van-Genuchten relationship can be found on the [hysteresis page](hysteresis.md).
+This Material computes saturation given porepressure in single-phase, partially-saturated, hysteretic situations, assuming a van Genuchten relationship.
+Detailed documentation about hysteresis and the van Genuchten relationship can be found on the [hysteresis page](hysteresis.md).
 It is the hysteretic cousin of [PorousFlow1PhaseP](PorousFlow1PhaseP.md)

 This Material requires a [PorousFlowHysteresisOrder](PorousFlowHysteresisOrder.md) Material, which will compute the hysteresis order.  `PorousFlow1PhaseHysP` then uses the hysteresis order along with the single-phase porepressure to compute the saturation.